 Globalization Partners offers Rwanda payroll outsourcing to companies looking to expand into the country quickly.
 We can act as the Employer of Record to handle all compliance and set up your Rwanda payroll per local labor laws.
 When you work with us, we’ll lift all compliance management matters off your shoulders and onto our own.

 Both employers and employees must pay taxes to certain funds at varying rates.
-Both contribute 3% of gross salaries to the national pension fund as well as 0.3% to the Mother’s Insurance Fund.
+Employers and employees must contribute 5% and 3% of gross salaries to the national pension fund respectively.
+Both contribute 0.3% to the Mother’s Insurance Fund.
 Employers must also make a contribution of 2% to an occupational hazards fund.
 Rwanda uses a Pay As You Earn (PAYE) system that means employees owe personal income taxes throughout the year.

 You can choose the Rwanda payroll option that makes the most sense for your company, including: